Donald Trump says lives being ‘destroyed’ by mere allegations

 ‘There is no recovery for someone falsely accused, life and career are gone’

-US president Donald Trump thrust himself into the national debate over sexual misconduct, on Saturday, asserting that “a mere allegation” could destroy the lives of those accused, as his own White House was engulfed by charges of abusive behavior.
+US president Donald Trump thrust himself into the national debate over sexual misconduct on Saturday, asserting that “a mere allegation” could destroy the lives of those accused, as his own White House was engulfed by charges of abusive behaviour.

 Mr Trump, in a morning Twitter post, appeared to be defending two of his aides who resigned last week after facing claims of domestic violence.